ben-grande/qusal/salt/sys-audio/README.md

 If you don't do this, you will have to attach the Bluetooth controller manually to `disp-sys-audio` after it has started and also run `blueman-tray`.

-#### How to attach the Bluetooth controller to the AudioVM persistenly
+#### How to attach the Bluetooth controller to the AudioVM persistently

 If using Bluetooth, you probably want to have it persistently attached to the AudioVM.
-Bluetooth devices are held by the USB stack, thus you need to attach from you `(disp-)sys-usb` to the `disp-sys-audio`.
+Bluetooth devices are held by the USB stack, thus you need to attach from your `(disp-)sys-usb` to the `disp-sys-audio`.

-Note that if you attach the device, the AudioVM will [not be able to start](https://github.com/QubesOS/qubes-issues/issues/8877) without first starting the backend holding the USB stack.
+Note that if you attach the device persistently, the AudioVM will [not be able to start](https://github.com/QubesOS/qubes-issues/issues/8877) without first starting the backend holding the USB stack.
 You can move the controller from the USB qube to the Audio qube, but this would decrease your